-Prerequisites: HUS 3501/HS 501, HUS 3503/HS 503, HUS 3504/HS 504, ENG 1121/EG 121
+Prerequisites: HUS 3501, HUS 3503, HUS 3504, ENG 1121

-HUS 4804/HS 804 Management Concepts in Human Services 3 cl hrs, 3 cr
+HUS 4804 Management Concepts in Human Services

 The nature of human services management, program planning and administration.
-Special attention is given to the concepts and practice skills of various organizational and program management models, including program planning budgeting system, management by objective, cost-benefit analysis, zero-base budgeting and total quality management.
+Special attention is given to the concepts and practice skills of various organizational and program management models including program planning budgeting system, management by objective, cost-benefit analysis, zero-base budgeting and total quality management.
 Emphasis is placed on management efforts that make human services organizations and programs more efficient, effective and humane in the delivery of health and social services.
-Prerequisite: HUS 4701/HS 701
+Prerequisite: HUS 4701

-HUS 4810/HS 810 Strategic Planning and Reformation Within the Human Services Organization
+HUS 4810 Strategic Planning and Reformation Within the Human Services Organization

-3 cl hrs, 3 cr This course focuses on the theoretical and applied dimensions of strategic planning and organization reform with reference to policy design and program implementation within public and nonprofit organizations.
+This course focuses on the theoretical and applied dimensions of strategic planning and organization reform with reference to policy design and program implementation within public and nonprofit organizations.
 Focus is on management, population diversity, needs, funding, program effectiveness, stakeholders of an organization, systematic assessment and the ever-changing social environment.

-Prerequisites: HUS 3620/HS 620, HUS 4804/HS 804
+Prerequisites: HUS 3620, HUS 4804